-- Response Explanation Accepted Your program has been judged correct.
+Response Explanation Accepted Your program has been judged correct.
 Compile Error Your program failed to compile.
-Wrong Answer Your program finished within the time limit, but the output produced was incorrect.
+Wrong Answer Your program finished within the time limit, but the output pro- duced was incorrect.
 Run Time Error Your program crashed during testing.
 Time Limit Exceeded Your program ran for too long on one of the test cases.
+Memory Limit Exceeded Your program tried to allocate more memory than is available.
+Ouput Limit Exceeded Your program generated an unacceptable amount of output (far exceeding any correct output).
 Judge Error Your program revealed a bug or mis-configuration in the judging software.
-(This should not happen during the contest.) - 16.
-The judges will respond to your submission with one of the following responses.
+(This should not happen during the contest.)